SandraKla/Zlog_AdRI/README.md

 runGitHub("Zlog_AdRI", "SandraKla")
 ```

-The package "DT" is downloaded or imported when starting this app.
+The package *DT* is downloaded or imported when starting this app.
 For more information about the required versions use the [Wiki](https://github.com/SandraKla/Zlog_AdRI/wiki).

-### Example
+## Example

 The [CALIPER](https://caliper.research.sickkids.ca/#/) dataset with age-dependent reference intervals has been implemented into this Shiny App.
-For this purpose, the data was brought into the appropriate shape for the analysis from the table [Supplemental Table 2](https://academic.oup.com/clinchem/article/58/5/854/5620695#supplementary-data) from Age-Specific and Sex-Specific Pediatric Reference Intervals for 40 Biochemical Markers.
+For this purpose, the data was brought into the appropriate shape for the analysis from the [supplemental table](https://academic.oup.com/clinchem/article/58/5/854/5620695#supplementary-data) from Age-Specific and Sex-Specific Pediatric Reference Intervals for 40 Biochemical Markers.
 For new data use the CALIPER-Dataset as [template](https://github.com/SandraKla/Zlog_AdRI/blob/master/data/CALIPER.csv) with the columns:

 * **CODE**: Name of the analyte ("Calcium")
 * **LABUNIT**: Unit of the analyte ("mmol/L")